 There are fraudulent e-mails and fake campaigns circulating on the internet and mobile phones from people pretending to represent Nestlé.

 These are hoaxes.
-Please ignore any request to send your personal details.
-We would never operate in this way.
+Please ignore any request to send your personal details or unsolicited emails requesting that you update our bank details.
+We do not operate in this way.
 Click here for visual examples.

 If you have received or are aware of this type of communication and have concerns, please report it to us via [email protected]